Matcha Tea

 7990-bio

-• from Shizuoka's leading matcha farmer
+• From Shizuoka's leading matcha farmer

-• cultivation without pesticides for over 25 years
+• Cultivation without pesticides for over 25 years

-• Okumidori: popular for Matcha, particularly chlorophyll-green cultivar
+• Okumidori: popular for matcha, chlorophyll-green cultivar

 Character Deep and saturated grass green cup; full umami and chlorophyll notes with a light character, well-balanced